Azure-Samples/IoT-Edge-K8s-KubeVirt-Deployment/README.md

 - KubeVirt Virtual Machine: 2 CPU cores and 1GB of memory is allocated to this VM.
 - IoT edge modules running on the VM: edge-agent and edge-hub.

 The table below summarizes the resource footprint with the setup just described.
-These metrics have been obtained using [sysstat](https://man7.org/linux/man-pages/man5/sysstat.5.html), taking the average value of 10 samples over 10 seconds.
+These metrics have been obtained running [sysstat](https://man7.org/linux/man-pages/man5/sysstat.5.html) on the k8s node, taking the average value of 10 samples over 10 seconds.

 | Metric     | No KubeVirt | KubeVirt | Delta |
 | :---       | :----   | :--- | :--- |
 | CPU Used   | 2.09%   | 4.13% | +2.04% |
 | RAM Used   | 10.57%  | 38.70% | +28.13% (2.34GB) |

+> The exact commands run to obtain these metrics are the following:
+>
+> ```bash
+> # Sample CPU 10 times taking 1 sample per second
+> sar 1 10
+>
+> # Sample memory 10 times taking 1 sample per second
+> sar -r 1 10
+> ```

-There are several component that are deployed as par of this solution.
-We measured the memory impact of the main ones (see below); these values have been gathered using the `top` command; please note that these metrics change slightly over time.
+Several components are deployed as par of this solution.
+We measured the memory impact of the main ones (see below); these values have been gathered running the `top` command on the k8s node; please note that these metrics change slightly over time.

 | Process | Memory |
 | :---       | :----   |